Skip to content

 5. His legacy

-If this fantasy thing is your bag (you probably wouldn’t be here if it wasn’t), then be sure to grab the free prequel novella (book 0) from this website or get book one and follow William’s epic journey in the wondrous land of Syan…
+If this fantasy thing is your bag (you probably wouldn’t be here if it wasn’t), then be sure to grab the free prequel novel origin story (book 0) from this website or start at book 1 and follow William’s epic journey in the wondrous land of Syan…